Redeem-Grimm-Satoshi/Automify-Chat/README.md

 AutomifyChat is a simple mobile app for Java developers around the world to Chat, Share Ideas and Solutions.

 # Features
-Peer to Peer Chating System
+Peer to Peer Chating System,
 File Sharing